Section 100 – Highly Specialised Drugs Program

 Community Access

-The HSD community access arrangements introduced 1 July 2015 better aligned existing HSD program arrangements with current clinical practice.
-These arrangements allow authorised community based practitioners to prescribe clozapine for the treatment of schizophrenia (maintenance therapy only), HIV antiretroviral and hepatitis B medicines without the need to be affiliated with a hospital.
+The HSD Community Access arrangements introduced 1 July 2015 better align existing HSD Program arrangements with current clinical practice.
+These arrangements allow authorised community based practitioners to prescribe clozapine for the treatment of schizophrenia (maintenance therapy only), HIV antiretroviral, opioid dependence treatment, hepatitis B medicines, lanreotide and octreotide without the need to be affiliated with a hospital.
 Patients also have greater choice about where they access their medicines, through either a community pharmacy, or a private or public hospital pharmacy.
 Community pharmacists are able to dispense these medicines regardless of where the medicine is prescribed.

-The remuneration rates for HSDs through community pharmacies are as follows:
+The remuneration rates for HSDs dispensed through community pharmacies comprise the normal PBS ready-prepared dispensing fee plus a mark-up ascertained as follows:

-• 10% for drugs with a price ex-manufacturer of less than $40
+• 10% for drugs with an ex-manufacturer price of less than $40